-Each runtime library has a corresponding library configuration file.
-Use this option to explicitly specify which library configuration file to use, either by specifying an explicit file or by specifying a library configuration-in which case the default file for that library configuration will be used.
+Use this option to specify which library configuration to use, either by specifying an explicit file or by specifying a library configuration-in which case the default file for that library configuration will be used.
 Make sure that you specify a configuration that corresponds to the library you are using.
 If you do not specify this option, the default library configuration file will be used.

 All prebuilt runtime libraries are delivered with corresponding configuration files.
 You can find the library object files and the library configuration files in the directory stm8\lib.
-For examples and a list of prebuilt runtime libraries, see Using a prebuilt library, page 67.
+For examples and information about prebuilt runtime libraries, see Using prebuilt libraries, page 107.

 If you build your own customized runtime library, you should also create a corresponding customized library configuration file, which must be specified to the compiler.
-For more information, see Building and using a customized library, page 75.
+For more information, see Building and using a customized library, page 116.